Nirmal314/Harmonize-py/README.md

 # Harmonize

-This project categorizes songs from a Spotify playlist into different categories using machine learning techniques.
+This project categorizes songs from a Spotify playlist into different categories (happy, sad, calm, energetic, confident) using machine learning techniques.

 ## Setup